 Riding mountain bikes or downhill bikes is synonymous with speed and maybe a little bit of danger.
 This isn't the type of speed you attain when riding road or racing bikes, this is muddy, wet and obstacle-ridden trails through deep forests.
 This situation calls for hard and fast stopping ability at all times.
 If you don't have this topping power on your downhill mountain bike brakes then you may as well call yourself an ambulance now.
 When looking at the mountain bike and trail scene now you'll be hard-pressed to find a downhill rider without two solid hydraulic brakes.
 They are the only thing reliable enough to always give you the power you need whenever you need it.
-Mechanical brakes have been left for the cheaper or kids mountain bikes, they just aren't reliable enough and the quality isn't high enough for the heat and stress they'll be put through when riding all day.
+Mechanical brakes have been left for the cheaper or kids bikes, they just aren't reliable enough and the quality isn't high enough for the heat and stress they'll be put through when riding all day.

-It's unlikely to see hydraulic brakes used on any other sort of bike than a mountain bike or downhill bike.
+It's unlikely to see hydraulics used on any other sort of bike than a mountain bike or downhill bike.
 BMX bikes rarely have brakes and if they do they are always u-brakes fixed to the rim.
 Most other bikes like road bikes or hybrids will only have rim brakes or mechanical disc brakes.
 They just don't need the stopping power when doing this sort of riding.

-Sram Guide Ultimate Disc BrakesThis Sram Guide Ultimate downhill hydraulic disc brake is relatively new and definitely has some of the newest technologies possible for a hydraulic brake.
+This Sram Guide Ultimate downhill disc brake is relatively new and definitely has some of the newest technologies possible for a hydraulic brake.
 This is a special 4-piston 24 calliper with a SwingLink lever cam, a carbon lever blade and somehow still only weighs in at 360 grams.
-It’s actually quite rare for hydraulic brakes to have four pistons, normally you will only be graced with two.
+A hydraulic, 4 piston brake is actually quite rare.
+Normally you will only be graced with two.
 Since the callipers are relatively small you can actually see the two circular areas in the middle where the two pistons are positioned on either side.

 The Sram Guide brake has been designed to be just as strong and powerful as the other power players in the industry but they are also working towards some amazing heat management capabilities.
 Sram believes that there's no point in having strong, light and powerful brakes if they overheat within five minutes of riding.
 They have been working to keep your brake pads and rotors as cold as possible.
 You can see just some of the ideas that Sram have put into practice on these images here.
 The pads are much wider than is necessary and compared to the size of the callipers they are nearly as big.
 This is great for spreading friction over a much larger surface.

-For a long time, Hope has been one of my absolute favourite bike manufacturers.
+For a long time, Hope has been one of my absolute favorite bike manufacturers.
 The quality of their work is just incredible and I have never found a fault with their products.
 Hope haven't ever built a full bike, instead, they have focussed vast amounts of effort into designing parts for mountain bikes, downhill bikes and BMX bikes.
 If you've never heard of Hope before, they are most well known for their high-quality BMX hubs and mountain bike brakes.

 Just to show how intricate the design and manufacturing process is; in this model of the Hope Stealth brake Hope have slightly shortened the lever pivot.
 This immediately translates into a 15% increase in braking power.
-This brake has inherited many aspects of the Hope Mini with a few extra precision grams stripped off without any harm to the power or strength of the brake.
+This brake has inherited many aspects of the Mini with a few extra precision grams stripped off without any harm to the power or strength of the brake.

 Although it's pretty similar to most of the other brakes on this list it's worth mentioning.
-The super lightweight design has been CNC machined out of a solid single billet of 2014 T6 aircraft spec aluminium alloy.
+The super lightweight design has been CNC machined out of a solid single billet of 2014 T6 aircraft spec aluminum alloy.
 This seamless, solid design gives you a much smoother and progressive feel while riding and braking.